noe1sanji/pytracking/README.md

 My own local price tracking solution.

-Sends email when it detects a change in the price of mercadolibre.com, extracts the data using selenium and stores the data in a json file.
+Sends email when it detects a change in the price of mercadolibre.com, extracts the data using Selenium or Beautiful Soup and stores the data in a json file.

 ## How to use